Ross65536/job-scheduler/README.md

 - Server: [README](./server)
 - Client: [README](./client)

-There are useful scripts in `scripts` for testing the behaviour of system.
+There are useful scripts in `scripts` for testing the behavior of the system.